Connecting with the right people on LinkedIn can be hard.

 For example, if it’s a viral post by a marketing agency owner talking about their favorite SaaS tools, it’s safe to assume the comments might be by people who are also interested in checking out those tools.

-If you’re a SaaS owner, you can leverage that and reach out to people to pitch yourself.
+If you’re a SaaS owner, you can leverage this, scrape their LinkedIn post, and reach out to everyone who engaged with it.

 That said, here’s how to scrape LinkedIn posts: